A Story Before I Dive in on How to Take Action

 Spread the message.
 Personal is best, but social media is terrific.
 And it’s free.
-The key is to spread your message in as many forms, formats and platforms as possible.
+The key is to spread your message in as many forms, formats, and platforms as possible.

 Visuals are important.
 For Rye Sustainability’s Healthy Yard Program I created a photo gallery on the RSC website of residents’ healthy yards.
 It was so simple to do, but it conveyed effectively the intended message that a healthy yard is also a beautiful yard.

 Delivery.
 It’s important to recognize that sometimes you aren’t the best person to deliver the message to a particular group.
 Ask others to speak for you or broadcast through their platforms.
 Try to get a local news outlet to run a story on your initiative.
-Or enlist other groups to speak out: for example, with a plastic straws pollution awareness campaign, a local boy scouts group spread the the message through their project to sell metal straws.
+Or enlist other groups to speak out: for example, with a plastic straw pollution awareness campaign, a local boy scouts group spread the message through their project to sell metal straws.